DonUrks/phrest/README.md

 ```

 ## Request swagger validator
-You can use the request swagger validator to validate your requuest parameters against your swagger operations.
+You can use the request swagger validator to validate your request parameters against your swagger operations.
 Just provide your request object and swagger operationId.
 Phrest will use all parameter definitions provided in the operation linked by the operation Id.